hyunsik/hdfs-rs/README.md

 # hdfs-rs

-libhdfs binding library and rust-style new API
+libhdfs binding library and rust APIs which safely wraps libhdfs binding APIs

 ## Usage
 Add this to your Cargo.toml: